closeup1202/spring-transaction-inspector-plugin/README.md

 ### Automatic Detection
 The plugin automatically inspects your code and shows:
-- 🟢 Green icon for normal transactions
+- Gutter icon for normal transactions
-- 🔵 Blue icon for read-only transactions
+- Different gutter icon for read-only transactions
-- ⚠️ Yellow warnings for potential issues
+- Warning highlights for potential issues

 ### Manual Check
 Right-click on a method > `Show Transaction Info`